Attack on Fatima's house

-The attack on Fatima's house refers to a disputed violent attack on the house of Fatima, daughter of the Islamic prophet Muhammad.
-The attack is said to have taken place shortly after the death of Muhammad in 11 AH (632 CE) and was instigated by his successor Abu Bakr and led by Umar, another companion.
-The purpose of the attack was to arrest Fatima's husband Ali, who had withheld his pledge of allegiance to Abu Bakr.
+The house of Fatima, daughter of the Islamic prophet Muhammad, is said to have been attacked shortly after the death of Muhammad in 11 AH (632 CE).
+The attack is said to have been instigated by his successor, Abu Bakr, and led by Umar, another companion.
+The purpose of the attack was to arrest Fatima's husband, Ali, who had withheld his pledge of allegiance to Abu Bakr.
 Her injuries during the raid might have caused the young Fatima's miscarriage and death within six months of Muhammad.

 The above claims are brought forward by the Shia and categorically rejected by the Sunni, the two largest branches of Islam.
 On the one hand, Shia historians list some early Sunni sources that corroborate these allegations, arguing that sensitive information about the incident has also been censored by Sunni scholars who were concerned with the righteous presentation of companions.
 On the other hand, it is unimaginable for Sunnis that the companions would engage in violence against Muhammad's family.
 In turn, Sunni Islam holds that Fatima died from grief after the death of Muhammad and that her child died in infancy of natural causes.
 Following her will, Abu Bakr was excluded from the private funeral of Fatima, and she was buried secretly at night.
 Fatima has been compared to Mary, the mother of Jesus, especially in Shia Islam.
 In view of Fatima's place in Islam, these allegations are highly controversial, with beliefs primarily split along sectarian lines between Sunni and Shia denominations.